ExpiredSunshine/se_project_express/README.md

 - **validator**: Ensures `avatar`, `imageUrl`, and `email` fields are valid
 - **CORS**: Allows cross-origin requests from the front end
 - **ESLint (Airbnb Style) & Prettier**: Linting and formatting for consistent, high-quality code style
+- **PM2**: Process manager for automatic crash recovery and application management